Hamlin finishes 5th in bid for 3rd straight Daytona 500 win

 Falling short in a bid for three straight stung Hamlin.

 “I’m certainly disappointed,” Hamlin said.
 “We had a dominant car.
-We led stages.”
+We won stages and led a lot of laps.”

 Hamlin, now 40 and beginning his 16th season with Joe Gibbs Racing, has made significant strides to leave his mark on NASCAR.
 His 44 career victories tie him with Bill Elliott, the Hall of Fame driver and Hamlin’s childhood idol.